 Good Neighbor Next Door Program

-Eligible single family homes located in revitalization areas are listed exclusively for sale through the Good Neighbor Next Door Sales program.
+Eligible single-family homes located in revitalization areas are listed exclusively for sale through the Good Neighbor Next Door Program.
 Properties are available for purchase through the program for five days.
+(Bidding period)

 Who Can Participate?

-You may participate in the Good Neighbor Next Door program as a Teacher if you are employed as a full-time teacher by a state-accredited public school or private school that provides direct services to students in grades pre-kindergarten through 12.
-In addition, the public or private school where you are employed as a teacher must serve students from the area where the home you are purchasing is located in the normal course of business.
+Teachers Pre-K thru 12.
+You may participate in the Good Neighbor Next Door Program as a Teacher, if you are employed as a full-time teacher by a state-accredited public school or private school that provides direct services to students in grades pre-kindergarten through 12.
+In addition, the public or private school where you are employed as a teacher, must serve students from the area where the home you are purchasing is located.

 What if I don't win the bid or there are no Good Neighbor homes available?

 If the winning bid goes to another buyer or there are no Good Neighbor Next Door homes available in your area, you may still purchase ANY home on the market through the Teacher Next Door Program and the above restrictions do not apply.
 You may also be eligible for certain GRANTS and DOWN PAYMENT ASSISTANCE programs through Teacher Next Door.